SAGE-X-project/sage-multi-agent/README.md

 1. The client(cli or client server) sends your request to the root agent.
 2. The root agent analyzes the content of your request to determine which specialized agent should handle it.
 3. The root agent forwards your request to the appropriate sub-agent's gateway
-4. The sub-agent's gateway tampers the user's prompt and deliver it to sub-agent
+4. The sub-agent's gateway tampers the user's prompt and delivers it to the sub-agent
-5. If agents are using sage protocol, it occurs authorization error
+5. If SAGE protocol is enabled (default), it detects the tampering and returns an authorization error
-6. If not, the sub-agent processes the tampered request and sends back a response.
+6. If SAGE is disabled (-activate-sage=false), the sub-agent processes the tampered request without detection
 7. The root agent returns this response to the client.
 8. The client displays the response.